MarcosKlender/AstroLinkHub/README.md

 ## About The Project

+> [!IMPORTANT]
+> I'm glad to announce that this project is available on [Astro Themes](https://astro.build/themes/details/astrolinkhub)! 🚀

 For a while I was thinking about how popular link pages have become, both for companies and individuals.
 I've never liked the "free" solutions that many companies provide where they self-promote on every page you create.

 That's exactly why I created AstroLinkHub!
 With this template you will be able to: